ibm-cloud-docs/apps/development_process.md

 ## Get started
 {: #get_started}

 Build your app from the {{site.data.keyword.cloud_notm}} Developer dashboards, where you can select a starter kit that is related to your use case and choose a programming language. {{site.data.keyword.cloud_notm}} uses instructions from the starter kit to automatically create the resources you need and to create a language-specific, runtime-independent app that is the basis for your production app.
-To complete the getting started phase, click **Deploy to Cloud** from the Developer dashboard.
+To complete the getting started phase, click **Configure continuous delivery** from the **App details**.
 One click creates a DevOps toolchain complete with a code repository that is populated with your app source code and deployment pipeline.

 ![Get started](images/dev_get_started.png "Get started") Figure 2.
 Getting started flow

-When you use the **Deploy to Cloud** button to set up your DevOps toolchain, select your runtime platform, such as Kubernetes or Cloud Foundry.
+When you use the **Configure continuous delivery** button to set up your DevOps toolchain, select your runtime platform, such as Kubernetes or Cloud Foundry.
 The starter kit app that is produced from {{site.data.keyword.cloud_notm}} is runtime independent and doesn’t need to be modified.
 {: tip}

 ## Develop locally